 The Expert Committee is of the opinion that nutrition labels can play a major role in helping consumers make healthier food choices.
 They feel that nutrition labels can also provide information on how a particular food or drink product fits into the consumers’ daily diet.
 Reference intakes can act as guidelines about the approximate amount of a particular nutrient and energy required for a healthy diet.

-Pictorial depictions and colour coding are other ways that can be used to help consumers become aware of the food choices they are making.
+Pictorial depictions and color coding are other ways that can be used to help consumers become aware of the food choices they are making.